Imamachi-n/aws-laerning/VPC.md

 ## Elastic IP Address

 Elastic IP address is a static IP address.
 EIP can be easily tranferred from one instance to another.
 EIP can be dissociated from a resource and then re-associated with a different resource.

+## Security Group

+A security group is like a virtual firewall that can assigned to any instance running in a virtual private cloud.
+The security group is applied at the instance level and not at the subnet level.
+The changes of security group roles are reflected in the instances immediately and automatically.
+So you don't need to reboot the instance to reflect the changes.

+- **Inbound**: HTTP on port 80 from the internet, SSH on port 22 only from the corporate network and MySQL/Aurora on port 3306.
+- **Outbound**: HTTP on port 80 to the internet and MySQL/Aurora on port 3306 only to the database tier on corporate network.